scientific-python/blog.scientific-python.org/content/posts/numpy/fellowship-program/index.md

   optimization.
 tags: ["numpy", "developer-in-residence"]
 displayInList: true
-author: ["Ralf Gommers", "Inessa Pawson", "Stéfan van der Walt <stefanv>"]
+authors: ["Ralf Gommers", "Inessa Pawson", "Stéfan van der Walt <stefanv>"]
 ---

 The NumPy team is excited to announce the launch of the NumPy Fellowship